mabogunje/yorudi/README.md

 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

 ### An Introduction to Yoruba
 Yoruba is the native tongue of the [Yoruba people of West Africa](http://en.wikipedia.org/wiki/Yoruba_people).
+It is tonal (like Chinese), with a romanized writing system for demarcating tones.
+That is to say, like the [Chinese Pinyin](http://en.wikipedia.org/wiki/Pinyin), or [Japanese Romaji](https://en.wikipedia.org/wiki/Romanization_of_Japanese), Yoruba can be represented in Latin script.

-It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones.
+In fact, due to colonization, the romanized representation is the only known form of written Yoruba.
 However, a few differences exist:

 #### 1. Different Tones